rohulsan/gnip-dotnet/README.txt

 You can only retrieve activity data (full data) from publishers that you don't own by creating a filter.

-The test actor for "gnipherald" is "jvaleski".
+The test actor for "gnip-sample" is "jvaleski".
 To test your filter, be sure "jvaleski" appears in your rule set.

 The following examples illustrate creating filters for both notification and activity